 Check out the Registrar's guide to enrolling as a transfer student.
 You should additionally utilize your Academic Requirements report to see how your prior courses fit into your degree.
 If Academic Requirements is not assigning a course to a particular requirement - and you think that it should be - send us an email at firstname.lastname@example.org for further review!

 1. Due to the composition of this degree's requirements, completing a minor may require that you take more than the minimum-mandated 120.00 units ordinarily required.
-Please ensure you understand the progression, enrollment, motivational, and financial factors surrounding this!
+Please ensure you understand the progression, enrolment, motivational, and financial factors surrounding this!

 2. Students may not declare a minor within the same field in which they are already pursuing a teachable subject area.